commoncurriculum/atom-ember-syntax/README.md

 See `CONTRIBUTING.md` for technical details.

 ### Thank You
-Thank you [language-babel](https://github.com/gandm/language-babel) and [language-ember-htmlbars](https://github.com/jmurphyau/language-ember-htmlbars) for the regex patterns.
+[language-ember-htmlbars](https://github.com/jmurphyau/language-ember-htmlbars) for ideas on regex patterns.